 As the largest provider of EMT education in the state, we recognize our responsibility to maintain safety, while continuing to offer vital EMS education.

-Please review the following list of questions and answers that address the current situation and what you can expect down the road.
+Please review the following list of questions and answers that address the current situation and what you can expect with our EMT and AEMT classes.

 Question: I registered and paid for an EMT Class.
 Will it still happen?

-Answer: All EMT and AEMT classes are starting on time.
-However, the class work will be completed online, including exams.
-If you ordered supplies, these will be provided to you in safe manner, by the time you need them.
+Answer: All EMT and AEMT classes are starting on time and being held in a modified hybrid format.
+If you ordered supplies, these will be provided to you in safe manner by the time you need them.
 You will receive an email before class starts with further instructions.

 Question: Can I still take the NREMT Cognitive exam after finishing the course?

 Answer: Pearson VUE is offering the NREMT cognitive exam for EMT and AEMT in two formats.
 They have collaborated with NREMT to provide access to the cognitive exams remotely.
 This means that you are able to take the exam online from your home computer via an online proctoring system provided that your computer meets the system requirements.
 You are also able to take the exam in-person at a Pearson VUE Testing Center with an appointment.
 Please visit the NREMT COVID-19 page for more information on cognitive testing.